Grant-Stafford/Azure-App-Registration-Creation/README.md

 # Azure-App-Registration-Creation
-This automated the process of making an Azure app registration via Python.
+This automated the process of making an Azure app registration and enterprise app via Python.

 # App Registration Automation Script